lblod/merge-person-service/README.md

 When the person was not found over the entire database a new person is created.
 This person will get a new _identifier_ & _geboorte_ subject.

+## Rate Limit

+We added a simple rate limit in the POST person endpoint.
+This to prevent brute forcing person information.
+This limit can be set by adding `RATE_LIMIT` and `RATE_LIMIT_TIME_SPAN` to your service environments.
+The default values for these are `0` so please add them to your service.

 ## Adding it to your project

 This can easily be done by adding it as a service in your _docker-compose.yml_